datamachines/cuda_tensorflow_opencv/JetsonNano/README.md

 Revision: 20200423

-The base OS for those container images is provided by Nvidia at https://ngc.nvidia.com/catalog/containers/nvidia:l4t-base In particular, please note that "By downloading these images, you agree to the terms of the license agreements for NVIDIA software included in the images"
+The base OS for those container images is provided by Nvidia at https://ngc.nvidia.com/catalog/containers/nvidia:l4t-base Please refer to the following for further details https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson
+In particular, please note that "By downloading these images, you agree to the terms of the license agreements for NVIDIA software included in the images"

 Most of the `README.md` in the parent directory explains the logic behind this tool, including the changes to said versions.